 How to Sneak into a National Park for Free

 But the United States government has a perfect program for all of us Parkies to keep those legs loose and see a beautiful national park or properties within the confines of its borders.
 It’s called the America the Beautiful Access Pass., If you or someone you love has a permanent disability, it’s an absolutely free benefit for you to have the experience of a lifetime.

 Please note, this does not include conditions like temporarily broken bones.
 This is something that the rangers are asked about, so it is important to have proof of your permanent disability and citizenship when you go to the designated sales location.
 Any park that sells National Parks passes is eligible.

 Over the weekend, my wife and I traveled to a local large lake in central Pennsylvania’s mountains, which is called Raystown Lake.
 It’s beautiful.
 We’ve been there before for a fun camping trip in 2014.
 This time, we went there briefly on our way to Trough Creek, a state park located nearby.
 In stopping at the visitor center, we looked around at all of the taxidermy displays in the visitor center and quickly got our pass.

 Our ranger, Amanda, was very helpful in making the process smooth.
 In talking to her, we both agreed about how much nature can benefit anyone.
 Whether you’re a grandparent strolling with grandkids at a museum park or you’re John Muir and you find the outdoors to be a spiritual cathedral is unimportant.
 The reality is there is something there for you.
 Almost every interest in between is covered as long as it doesn't involve seeing people leave things behind or hurting the park.

 Benefits of nature

-Studies talk about how a forest can reduce stress while increasing happiness, increase focus, aid in sleeping better, accelerate your immunities, aid with recovery from surgery, lower blood pressure, and let you breathe fresh air.
+Studies talk about how a forest can reduce stress while increasing happiness, improving focus, and aiding in better sleep.
+It can accelerate your immunities, aid with recovery from surgery, lower blood pressure, and let you breathe fresh air.
 All of these benefits are perfect therapy for Parkies!